MistUnky/minebase/misc/api.md

 [ItemStack](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L6019)
 An object representing a stack of items.
 It occupies one slot in an inventory.

+LangCode
+A string representing a language.
+"en", "fr"

 Listname
 A string associated with a list of ItemStacks in an inventory.